john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 > Uses: attaching yourself to the anchor, building anchors, attaching things to the center of the rope

 When leading a trad climbing, you can use the clove hitch to quickly tie into an anchor.
 Or you can even use it to help equalize a trad anchor.
-The clove hitch can be easily tied with one hand.
-And if you are leading a climb, you might only have one hand free.
-Definitely learn the one-hand method.
+Definitely learn to tie the clove hitch with one hand.

 <a href="https://youtu.be/pO9ksZ3fGDY?t=8" target="_blank">
 <img src="/assets/images/knots/clove_hitch_640px.png"